moody00au/webcam-heart-rate-monitor/README.md

 - Make sure your face is well lit

-- Place your forehead in the green box (area of detection)
+- No need any more to "Place your forehead in the green box (area of detection)"

 - Try not to move or blink too much